kpsdev1/Fitness-365/README.md

 # Fitness 365

 This is a website for Fitness 365, a gym based in the heart of Limerick City, Ireland.
-Fitness 365 is a fully equipped gym that also runs group classes daily aswell as private one to one training sessions.
+Fitness 365 is a fully equipped gym that also runs group classes daily as well as private one to one training sessions.
 The website is to inform you about the new gym and to provide as much information as possible about what Fitness 365 offers all the while being easy to navigate.

 ![Am i responsive image of the homepage](readme-docs/images/amiresponsive.png)